NucleusEngineering/serverless/.journey/00-run.neos.md

 We can use a single command to easily:
 - tarball a directory (build context)
-- upload it to Google Cloud Storage
-- use Cloud Build to untar the context, build the app, containerize and store it on Artifact Registry
+- upload it to Cloud Build and use it to untar the context, build the app, containerize and store it on Artifact Registry
 - create a new Cloud Run service with a fresh revision
 - bind an IAM policy to the the service
 - route traffic to the new endpoint